ductai199x/No-more-bad-days/README.md

 	- Sad song have a lot more flat notes, or more legato for gentleness and smootfahness.
 	- The mi-la-ti combination kinda signifies anguish/sadness many of the times
 - Next step on the facial emotional detector is to use TENSORFLOWWWWWW with convolutional networks instead of just a few layers of trained classifiers
+- Heart rate -> Emotion, well, we need HRV (Heart Rate Variability - the variability of time between one heart beat and the next over extended amount of time) and, train this data with a neural network :D MORE TENSORFLOW?

 **WORK LOGS:** *(please conform to the format: mm/dd/yy:contributor: what_did_you_do)*
 01/17/18:Tai Nguyen: upload the list and installing methods for the dependencies used in this project